 If you are looking for other ellipticals, you can check out my review best ellipticals.

-Anyway, I hope you have gained some valuable information from this review, and if you would like to take a closer look, you can see the Bowflex Max Trainer M5 here.
+Anyway, I hope you have gained some valuable information from this review, and if you would like to take a closer look, click the button below.
 You will be redirected to the Bowflex website where you can browse and make a purchase if you are ready to do so.

 I really want to thank you for taking the time to stop by and read my review.
 Please let me know if you need any more questions; I am happy to help.